Convoy PQ 16: 28–29 May

 City of Joliet sank early in the morning of 28 May and as the temperature dropped, icebergs reappeared and ice formed on the ship's superstructures.
 Martin conducted burials at sea as Stary Bolshevik and Ocean Voice plumed smoke.
 In the distance, a BV 138 continued to circle the convoy and air attacks began again at 9:30 a.m.
 Twelve Ju 88s and five He 115s of 1./Kü.Fl.Gr 906 flew against the convoy and two of the He 115s claimed a ship found at a standstill, not in the convoy; two failed to find ships and one of the He 115s was shot down.
 The convoy had been met by the Soviet destroyers Grozni, Sokrushitelny and Valerian Kuybyshev which were equipped with excellent anti-aircraft armament and supplemented those ships in the convoy which still had ammunition, helping to drive off the air attacks.
-In the early morning of 29 May another attack, by seven He 111 torpedo-bombers of 2./KG 26 and several Ju 88s attacked; the Ju 88s has no effect and two of the He 111s turned back with technical failures; two released torpedoes as Ju 88s made decoy runs but the attack was a failure; three hits were claimed but these were erroneous.
+In the early morning of 29 May another attack, by seven He 111 torpedo-bombers of 2./KG 26 and several Ju 88s attacked to no effect and two of the He 111s turned back with technical failures; two released torpedoes as Ju 88s made decoy runs but the attack was a failure; three hits were claimed but these were erroneous.

 During the evening, when Convoy PQ 16 was 140 nmi north-east of the Kola Inlet, the eastern local escort (1st Minesweeping Flotilla, Captain John Crombie) comprising the minesweepers Bramble, Leda, Seagull, Niger, Hussar and Gossamer arrived.
 The flotilla was to escort the six ships bound for Arkhangelsk along with Martin and Alynbank, depriving Convoy PQ 16 of its best long-range radars, just as the convoy was about to enter an area patrolled by U-boats.
 Onslow organised a U-boat screen, despite this reducing the concentration of anti-aircraft fire generated by merchant ships and escorts.
 At 11:20 p.m.
 18 Ju 87s and Ju 88s dive-bombed Convoy PQ 16 and 15 Ju 88s attacked the detached ships whilst both sections were still in sight; both raids were abortive and two Ju 88s were shot down.
 Aircraft of the Soviet Northern Fleet intercepted the raiders.
 (Note: Convoy QP 12 was not attacked, the German operation against Convoy PQ 16 taking priority; sailing through thick fog prevented its detection by U-boats.
 Convoy QP 12 reached Iceland on 29 May.)